-This motherboard supports the latest Intel® CoreTM2 processor in the LGA775 package.
-With the new Intel® CoreTM microarchitecture technology and 1066 / 800 MHz FSB, the Intel® CoreTM2 is one of the most powerful and energy efficient CPUs in the world.
-This motherboard also supports the latest Intel® Quad-core processor, which is excellent for multi-tasking, multi-media and enthusiastic gamers with 1066 / 800 MHz FSB.
-See page 2-7 for details.
+This motherboard supports the latest Intel® Quad-core/CoreTM2 processor in the LGA775 package and Intel's 45nm multi-core processors.
+With the new Intel® CoreTM microarchitecture technology and 1333/1066/800 MHz FSB, the Intel® Core[TM]2 is one of the most powerful and energy efficient CPUs in the world.

-NVIDIA® nForce® 680i SLI chipset
+NVIDIA® nForce® 750i SLI chipset

-The NVIDIA® nForce 680i SLI chipset supports the NVIDIA® Scalable Link Interface (SLITM) technology that allows two graphics processing units (GPUs) in a single system.
+The NVIDIA® nForce 750i SLI chipset supports the NVIDIA® Scalable Link Interface (SLITM) technology that allows two graphics processing units (GPUs) in a single system.
 It's designed for enthusiast, extreme overclocking capability, ultimate gaming performance with SLI technology support.
 It's definitely one of the fastest platform in the world.
-See Chapter 6 for details.
-The NVIDIA® nForce 680i SLI chipset also supports six (6) Serial ATA 3.0 Gb/s devices, dual PCI ExpressTM x16 slots at with NVIDIA® SLITM support at full x16, x16 mode, and up to 10 USB 2.0 ports.
+The NVIDIA® nForce 750i SLI chipset also supports four Serial ATA 3 Gb/s devices, two PCI ExpressTM x16 slots with NVIDIA® SLITM support and up to 8 USB 2.0 ports.